Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2025-11-09-Second-Module-Post.md

 https://colab.research.google.com/drive/18Y2WAtSWLQJ2y3JFn0yZU_Dbcvtt_oMP?usp=sharing

+### Unit 4: Data Cleaning and Transformation
+Lecturecast activities and results
+#### Exercise 1
+Identify the raw dataset from GitHub as mn.csv and mn_headers.csv and download them into the desktop.
+#### 1. Create mn.csv
+Manually creating the mn.csv file that should contain only the data rows, without headers or variables.
+•	Steps:

+o	Open the raw dataset in a spreadsheet.

+o	Delete the first line (the header row).

+o	Save the remaining rows as mn.csv.

+#### 2. Create mn_headers.csv
+Manually creating the mn_headers.csv that should contain only the header row.
+•	Steps:

+o	Copy the first line (the header row) from the raw dataset.

+o	Paste it into a new file.

+o	Save that file as mn_headers.csv.

+The Python example that reads the two files (mn.csv and mn_headers.csv) separately and then combines them into a single DataFrame for analysis is outlined below.
+#### Python script
+import pandas as pd

+Step 1: Load the headers

+headers = pd.read_csv("mn_headers.csv", header=None).iloc[0].tolist()

+Step 2: Load the data without headers

+data = pd.read_csv("mn.csv", header=None)

+Step 3: Assign headers to the data

+data.columns = headers

+Step 4: Inspect the combined DataFrame

+print(data.head())

 ## 3. What exactly have I learnt and how?
 ## 3.1 What have I learnt from this module?
 To be completed